(Very) short biography

-Many people have described my method of working as unobtrusive and natural – this allows me to get beyond the standard wedding day poses.
+I think many people (including me !) would describe my method of working as unobtrusive and natural – this allows me to get beyond the standard wedding day poses.
 I do pose you when needed, as well as helping you to relax and get great photos with a minimum of fuss.
 My priorities are making you look good, and capturing the true essence of your day.
 I know that everyone is different, and I am able to adjust my approach accordingly.

 Yes, I take the usual posed and formal photographs.
 But as well as these, I take a large number of unposed and spontaneous images which really tell the story of the wedding day – the proportion of these are influenced your own preferences (the majority of my photos are taken like this).
 The best photographs are often of those unique and unexpected moments which will be remembered forever.